jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

   (c) each authority may at any time discharge, alter, or reconstitute any committee that it has appointed.

 ### 17 Delegation by authorities
-(1) Each authority may from time to time, by written notice, delegate any of its functions, duties, or powers (other than any power under section 69 or section 71) to a committee appointed under clause 16 or to its Registrar.
+(1) An authority may from time to time, by written notice, delegate any of its functions, duties, or powers to a committee appointed under clause 16 or to its Registrar.
+(1A) However, an authority may not delegate—
+  (a) any power under section 69 to a committee appointed under clause 16:
+  (b) any power under section 69 or 71 to its Registrar.
 (2) A delegation under this clause may be subject to any conditions stated in the delegation.
 (3) The Registrar of an authority may not under a delegation under this clause— (a) exercise a power of decision in respect of any matter that the Registrar is required to submit or refer to the authority; or